 Deletes a buffer from the set of buffers actively being used.
-This command is useful in freeing storage space should a "Swap File Full" error message occur (see Appendix C, page 1.)
+This command is useful in freeing storage space should a ''Swap File Full'' error message occur (see Appendix E).

 1. Type the DELETE BUFFER command:

 Perfect Writer will respond with the message: